Screening Hand Sanitizers For Regulatory Compliance Testing

 Regulatory Status of Hand Sanitizers in the US

 Here in the US, hand sanitizers are regulated as drug products.
-Nearly all hand sanitizers marketed for consumer use are Over-the Counter (OTC) Drug products.
-Such products require compliance with the OTC Drug Monograph for “Consumer Antiseptics; Topical Antimicrobial Drug Products for OTC Human Use” found in 21 CFR Part 310.
-Hand sanitizers intended for use without water are simply referred to as consumer antiseptic rubs.
+Nearly all hand sanitizers marketed for consumer use are Over-the Counter (OTC) Drug products which require compliance with the OTC Drug Monograph for “Consumer Antiseptics; Topical Antimicrobial Drug Products for OTC Human Use” found in 21 CFR Part 310.
+The final form of this Monograph took full effect on April 12, 2020 and allows only three (3) possible active ingredients which may be used singly in a hand sanitizer: Ethyl Alcohol (Alcohol), Isopropyl Alcohol (IPA) or Benzalkonium Chloride.

 OTC Drug Monograph Final Rule – Effective April 12, 2020